Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis: Analyzing Spurious Correlations with Neighborhood Analysis

-\subsection{Datasets}
+We begin by conducting case studies where synthetic spurious correlations are introduced into the datasets by subsampling datasets.
+This synthetic setting allows us to study the formation of spurious correlations in a controlled environment.
+In Section~\ref{fig:natural} we will also discuss cases of naturally occurring spurious tokens, i.e., real spurious correlations.

+\subsubsection{Datasets}
-We conduct experiments on Amazon binary and Jigsaw datasets of two text classification tasks namely sentiment classification and toxicity detection.

-\textbf{Amazon binary} This dataset comprises user reviews obtained through web crawling from the online shopping website Amazon.
-It was constructed with stars 1 and 2 categorized as negative sentiment, stars 4 and 5 as positive sentiment, and star 3 being excluded \cite{zhang-lecun-2017-encoding}.
-The original dataset consists of 3.6 million training samples and 400 thousand testing samples.
-To reduce the computational cost, we consider a small subset by randomly sampling 50 thousand training samples and 50 thousand testing samples.

-\textbf{Jigsaw} This dataset collects comments from \textit{Civil Comments} platform and the comments are labeled by their toxicity.
-The toxic score of each comment is given by the fraction of human annotators who labeled the comment as toxic. \citet{borkan2019nuanced} Comments with toxic scores greater than 0.5 are considered toxic and vice versa.
-Jigsaw is inherently imbalanced with only 8\% of the data being toxic.
-As our main concern is not within the problem of imbalanced data, we downsample the dataset to make it balanced.
-Here we also randomly sample 50 thousand training samples and 50 thousand testing samples.
+We conduct experiments on Amazon binary and Jigsaw, datasets for text classification tasks, namely, sentiment classification and toxicity detection.
+The \textbf{Amazon binary} dataset comprises user reviews obtained from web crawling the online shopping website Amazon~\cite{zhang-lecun-2017-encoding}.
+Each sample is labeled either \textit{positive} or \textit{negative}.
+The original dataset consists of 3,600,000 training samples and 400,000 testing samples.
+To reduce computational costs, we consider a small subset by randomly sampling 50,000 training samples and 50,000 testing samples.
+Ten percent of the training samples are used for validation.
+The \textbf{Jigsaw} dataset contains comments from \textit{Civil Comments}, in which the toxic score of each comment is given by the fraction of human annotators who labeled the comment as toxic~\cite{borkan2019nuanced}.
+Comments with toxic scores greater than 0.5 are considered \textit{toxic} and vice versa.
+Jigsaw is imbalanced, with only 8\% of the data being toxic.
+As our main concern is not the problem of imbalanced data, we downsample the dataset to make it balanced.
+Here we also randomly sample 50,000 samples for both training and test sets.

-\subsection{Models}
+\subsubsection{Models}

-The experiments are mainly conducted with the base version of RoBERTa \cite{liu2019roberta}.
-We will compare it with another pretrained language model, BERT in Section~\ref{sec:plm-choice}.
+We conduct our experiments mainly using the base version of RoBERTa~\cite{liu2019roberta}.
+In Section~\ref{sec:plm-choice} we will compare this with other PLMs: BERT and DeBERTaV3~\cite{he2023debertav}.
+The training details are presented in Appendix~\ref{sec:hyperparams}.

-\subsection{Introducing Spurious Correlations}
+\subsubsection{Introducing spurious correlations}